jbirnick/jbirnick.github.io/content/posts/typesetting-comparison/index.md

 Lastly, researchers often ask if it's still possible to upload the result to [**arXiv**](https://arxiv.org/).
 The answer is *yes*.
 You can just upload the PDF and this is usually accepted for both ConTeXt and Typst.
+Of course, some journals still require you to submit LaTeX.
+Some other journals, however, only require you to submit a PDF following a certain style specification.

 ## Conclusion - what should I use?